nolkasaur/Facebook-Leak-Data-Metrics/README.md

 # Facebook-Leak-Data-Metrics

-Just learning stuff.

-Simple analysis from the 2019 Facebook data dump (more specifically Portugal).
-Will not share the actual data here for security reasons.
+Analysis of the 2019 Facebook data dump (more specifically Portugal).
+Will not share the actual data here for security and legal reasons.

 **Warning** Complete garbage spaghetti code